 Zumwalt Class Destroyer

-The Zumwalt class destroyer is the US Navy’s first fully operational stealth warship and is perfect for countering the threat posed by North Korean KH-35 anti ship missiles and North Korea Naval vessels.
+The Zumwalt class destroyer is the US Navy’s first fully operational stealth warship and is perfect for countering the threat posed by North Korean KH-35 anti ship missiles and North Korean Naval vessels.
 The United States currently operates two Zumwalt class destroyers with a third on its way.
 The ship can deploy up to deploy Tomahawk Missiles and GPS guided shells from its two 155mm advanced gun systems.
-The Zumwalt can also defend itself with RIM-126 evolved sea sparrow missiles.
+The Zumwalt can also defend itself with RIM-126 Evolved Sea Sparrow missiles.
 The Stealth features of the Zumwalt allow for late detection and provide the element of surprise.
 A single Zumwalt destroyer can deal a significant blow to North Korea’s A2/AD capabilities.

 These are just a few examples of weapon systems that can be used to strike North Korea’s ballistic missiles.
 Other aircraft such as the F-35A and F-22 can be employed in this role.
 Special operations forces can also be deployed to sabotage North Korean missiles and take out North Korean command and control.
 The US military is not limited to konnetic options, in the era of multi domain battle cyber weapon systems can assist in counter North Korea if war becomes imminent.